antonronnberg/designv2/REVISION.md

 Min me/redovisa
 ===

+v5.0.0 (2019-12-24)
+---
+* Included style and requirements for kmom05: blog, figure-style using Cimage, rapport.

 v4.0.1 (2019-12-11)
 ---
 * Updated responsivness for typography in rapport and redovisa, add some more accentColor to colorful theme.